 Convert a number to scientific notation, E notation, or engineering notation or vice-versa using the scientific notation calculator.

 On this page:

-How to Convert a Number in Scientific Notation to Decimal Form
+How to Convert Scientific Notation to Decimal Form

-Scientific notation, or standard form, is a way of representing very large numbers or very small numbers in a shorter format.
-Numbers in scientific notation are actually an equation of a coefficient multiplied by 10 to the nth power.
+Scientific notation, also called standard form, represents very large numbers or very small numbers in a shorter format.
+Numbers in scientific notation are an equation of a coefficient multiplied by 10 to the nth power.

 Here’s an example:

 The number to the left of the multiplication symbol is the coefficient, or sometimes also called the mantissa.
 These are the significant digits in the number.

 The number of digits in the coefficient will vary depending on how many significant figures are in the number.
 Use our significant figures calculator to find significant figures or round a number to prepare for a conversion to scientific notation.

 To convert a number that is currently in scientific notation to decimal notation, simply solve the equation.
 To solve, multiply the coefficient by ten to the nth power.

 You can also use our exponent calculator to solve the second part of the equation, then multiply the result by the coefficient.